PacktPublishing/VFX-Made-Easy-with-Houdini/README.md

 I recommend working through each chapter step by step and taking time to experiment with variations.
 Whenever possible, type parameters manually instead of copy-pasting to reinforce learning.
 Use the provided project files and resources, and explore additional documentation and the GitHub repository (link is available in the next section) for extended examples.

-> **Note**: The author acknowledges the use of cutting-edge AI, such as ChatGPT, with the sole aim of enhancing the language and clarity within the book, thereby ensuring a smooth reading experience for readers.
-The content itself has been crafted by the author and edited by a professional publishing team.
 </details>